 As we prepare to move (only 10 more days!)
 I've been writing a series about the renovations we've done on our house over the years.
-This is the fourth and final post.
-You can find my other posts here: dining room & kitchen, bathroom, and bedrooms.
-And don't forget our outdoor living space - the yard (our urban oasis).
+This is the fourth post in the series.
+Here are the rest:

 The reality of leaving our home of six years, and saying goodbye to all that we've invested, is starting to hit me.